-1:SONGS is part of NBcollection: a five-day overview and anniversary festival around the work of theatre maker and choreographer Nicole Beutler.
+1:SONGS is part of Nicole Beutler Collection: a four-day overview and anniversary festival around the work of theatre maker and choreographer Nicole Beutler.
 Internationaal Theater Amsterdam and Theater Frascati present highlights from ten years of Nicole Beutler Projects.
 Discover the cross-border performances of this unsurpassed 'visual artist in the theatre'.

 Existential exercise for a singing body.

 1: SONGS, Nicole Beutler's highly acclaimed piece from 2009, is a solo performance in the form of a concert, a 'Song Journey' or an existential exercise for a singing body.
 Performer Ibelisse Guardia Ferragutti gives her voice to the intense words of tragic female characters from theatrical history, such as Gretchen, Antigone and Medea.
 The suffering of these (anti-) heroines repeatedly enters her body as she sings, speaks and shouts their words: fragile, raw, calculated and emotional.
 But who's speaking here?
 And do the dramatic references from the past resonate in the here and now?

 Gary Shepherd's contemporary electronic music and the canon of literary text form the basis for a subtle but loud scream against the instability and calculable incalculability of existence.
 Director and choreographer Nicole Beutler works with the tension between intense emotionality and cool calculation on the one hand, and creates space for reflection on the history of the theatre on the other.
 How do we look at emotions, what moves us and what doesn't?
 And to what extent does the past resonate in contemporary reality?